marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In an RTL dump, this flag is represented as :samp:`/c`.

-  .. index:: frame_related

-  .. index:: /f in RTL dump
+  .. index:: frame_related, /f in RTL dump

 ``frame_related``
   In an ``insn`` or ``set`` expression, 1 means that it is part of